Diagnostic Medical Sonographer Completion (Acc)

 - The student is fully admitted to the program.

-- The student is admitted as a conditional student whose admission and/or continuation in the program is contingent upon meeting certain conditions that are stipulated in the acceptance letter the student receives.
+- The student is admitted as a conditional student whose admission and/or continuation in the program is contingent upon meeting certain conditions that are stipulated in the acceptance email.

 - The student is denied admission.*